Thursday, April 25, 2024

 Why is Juneteenth celebrated or 19 June a Federal Holiday when Slavery was not ended in all of the United States until the 13th Amendment to the US Constitution was ratified on 6 December 1865?
 Hence, shouldn’t the Federal Holiday celebrating the end of Slavery be 6 December?

-Southern States in rebellion like Alabama were covered by the Emancipation Proclamation so Slaves there were freed on 1 January 1863.
+Southern States in rebellion like Alabama and Texas were covered by the Emancipation Proclamation so Slaves there were freed on 1 January 1863.
 The Proclamation reads:

 “That on the first day of January in the year of our Lord, one thousand eight hundred and sixty-three, all persons held as slaves within any State, or designated part of a State, the people whereof shall then be in rebellion against the United States shall be then, thenceforward, and forever free; and the executive government of the United States, including the military and naval authority thereof, will recognize and maintain the freedom of such persons, and will do no act or acts to repress such persons, or any of them, in any efforts they may make for their actual freedom.